Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: IHS-B positive case

-We remark that, because of the last condition above, the above step can be iterative and we perform it exhaustively.
-That is, breaking a bundle $B$ makes some arcs crisp, which in turn can break the last condition above for a different bundle.
+We remark that, because of the last condition in the definition of a candidate for $B^Z_a$, the above step can be iterated and we perform it exhaustively.
+That is, breaking a bundle $B$ makes some arcs crisp, which in turn can shrink the space of all $st$-mincuts that use only soft edges, which can break the last condition above for a different bundle.

 If for some $i \in [\lambda]$, we have guessed that $e^Z_i$ has its tail in $s$ or head in $t$, there is only one remaining candidate for $B^Z_{f(i)}$: $B^Z_{f(i)}$ is the unique bundle that contains the first or last, respectively, edge of $P_i$.
 If this is the case, we delete the corresponding bundle and recurse.
 Henceforth we assume that this option does not happen for any $i \in [\lambda]$.